oracle-livelabs/oci-core/oci-ignite-advanced/intro/intro.md

-### You may now proceed to the next lab.
+You may now proceed to the next lab.

-Click on the next lab in this workshop to get started.

 ## Acknowledgements